pallabidas/demo-DYtoTauTau/README.md

-# Demo LUNA framework
+# Demo DY to TauTau analysis

 ## Introduction

-This is meant to be a minimal working example of the C++ RDataFrame framework developed for the `h->aa->bbtautau` analysis which can be found [here](https://gitlab.cern.ch/skkwan/lunaFramework).
+This is a minimal working example of a SM DY to tautau cross section measurement analysis using the C++ RDataFrame framework.
+The structure of the code follows [demo-luna-framework](https://gitlab.cern.ch/skkwan/demo-luna-framework) and [Awesome-Workshop](https://awesome-workshop.github.io/awesome-htautau-analysis/05-plot/index.html).

-Current features:
-- Instructions to run in a CMSSW environment, tested on lxplus9.
-There is no `cmsRun` command here, we just use CMSSW for the environment.
-- Basic skimming code, which takes NanoAOD as input, performs an example basic event selection, computes a few kinematic variables, and saves the result as a TTree in a local output file.

-Other features in the [full "LUNA" framework](https://gitlab.cern.ch/skkwan/lunaFramework) - please reach out if you'd like to discuss any of these:
-- More complex functions, e.g. ones that access external ROOT files (RooWorkspaces, TH1Fs).
-- Wrappers to run on many NanoAOD datasets at once.
-- C++ RDataFrame code to produce histograms.
-- Systematics handling.
-- Data/MC plotting scripts in Python.
-- Condor jobs and monitoring.

 ## Install